Kraków is a vibrant, culturally rich city in Poland that makes for a great European city break, so read on to read the

 1. Explore Kraków’s Old Town

 No European city break is complete without visiting the old town – and Kraków has a pretty cool one.
-In fact, Kraków’s old town was made a UNESCO world heritage site in 1978 and it is arguably a key reason Kraków is one of the best cities to visit in Poland.
+In fact, the Historic Centre of Kraków was made a UNESCO world heritage site in 1978 and it is arguably a key reason Kraków is one of the best cities to visit in Poland.
 It is a sizeable, almost oval-shaped old town, demarcated by a partially-remaining city wall and a circular walkway lined with trees and grass, called Planty Park.

 At the centre of the old town is a big, smart square, surrounded by proud, renaissance and gothic-style buildings in a variety of colours.
 The square is called Rynek Glowny, and it is the largest medieval town centre in Europe, though the architecture around it is more recent.
 It is ringed by lots of restaurants with outdoor terraces, offering some shade from the hot sun in summer.

 At the east corner is St Mary’s Basilica, easily recognisable due to its two uneven towers.
 The church dates from the 13th and 14th centuries and is considered one of the best examples of Polish Gothic architecture and is one of the most famous landmarks in Poland.
 Tours are available for PLN10.

 In the centre of the square is a covered market called The Cloth Hall, built in the 14th Century and rebuilt in the 16th, in renaissance style.
 It was a major centre of international trade.
 Nowadays its arched hallways host stalls at ground level and the Sukiennice Museum on the upper floors.